-GPU resource requests are handled slightly differently from what was described before in the Projects section.
+GPU resource requests are handled slightly differently from what was described in the Projects section.
 In case you need to request GPUs, the first step is to open a ticket to the GPU Platform Consultancy functional element.
-The consultants will help you decide which of the services below suits your needs.
+The consultants will help you decide which of the services better suits your needs.

 OpenStack Project with GPU Flavors